BhallaLab/almirah/docs/source/tutorial.rst

 The capturing group in the regex pattern extracts the tag value from the path.

-Putting all of these together, we have our ``Specification`` config:
+Putting all of these together, we have our :doc:`writing-configs/specification`:

 .. code-block:: yaml